Martin-Jung/Training_Materials/SpatialDataAnalysis_withR/01_vector.md

 ```

 <div class="well">
-Can you load and write the previously created laxenburg park data used above (as WKT) and save it as geopackage.
+Can you load and write the previously created laxenburg park data used above (as WKT) and save it (any format you like)?
-To check the name for geopackage drivers, see the output from ogrDrivers() above.

 <button data-toggle="collapse" class="btn btn-primary btn-sm round" data-target="#demo4">Show Solution</button>
 <div id="demo4" class="collapse">